Catastrophic Emission of Charges from Near-Extremal Nariai Black Holes: Nariai black holes

 Note that both the Hawking temperature and Gibbons-Hawking temperature vanish in the extremal limit of $r_+ = r_c$.
 Otherwise, they are equal, called the ``lukewarm'' limit, $T_H = T_{GH} = (r_c - r_+)/2 \pi L^2$ when $r_c = r_- (r_+ + r_-)/(r_+ - r_-)$, equivalently, $M = Q$.

-Since we are interested in particle production near the black hole horizon and the cosmological horizon, according to Ref.~\cite{Gibbons:1977mu}, the Killing vector $K = \partial/\partial t$ becomes timelike, future-directed in the region $r_+ < r < r_c$ and spacelike in the region $r > r_c$.
-In this paper we will call these regions ``timelike inner region'' and ``spacelike outer region,'' respectively.
-(For the global structure of the RN-dS black hole, see the Penrose-Carter diagram of~\cite{Gibbons:1977mu}.
-The blue curve ($r_+ = r_-$) and the red one ($r_+ = r_c$) divide the parameter space into the two regions in Fig.~\ref{fig_QvsM}: the inside region for RN-dS black holes with three roots and the outside region for black holes with only one root and a naked singularity.
+In the parameter space of the RN-dS black holes, as shown in Fig.~\ref{fig_QvsM}, the blue curve ($r_+ = r_-$) and the red one ($r_+ = r_c$) divide the parameter space into the two regions: the inside region for RN-dS black holes with three roots and the outside region for black holes with only one root and a naked singularity.
 In order for the pair production not to drive the Nariai black holes to those with naked singularity, the black holes should lose more mass than charge.
-The ``sufficient'' condition can be estimated from the slope at the ultracold point which is $m > \sqrt2 q$.)
+The slope $dM/dQ$ for the Nariai black holes monotonically increases with respect to $Q$ and reaches the maximal value at the ultracold point, $dM/dQ|_\mathrm{max} = \sqrt2$.
+Therefore, the ``sufficient'' condition to avoid the formation of a singular spacetime is, for the mass and charge of an emitted particle,

 A charged RN black hole in dS space can have two coincidence limits for extremal black holes: $r_- = r_+$ or $r_+ = r_c$, where $M, Q$, and $L$ satisfy the constraint

 The corresponding physical properties in near-extremal limits have been discussed in~\cite{Castro:2022cuo}.
 The pair production for the near extremal limit $r_- \sim r_+$ has been discussed in detail~\cite{Chen:2020mqs}.
 Here we will study the pair production in the other extremal limit, namely Nariai limit as $r_+ = r_c = r_n$ and $M = M_n, Q = Q_n$ where